-Here's a look at the life of Major League baseball pitcher Roger Clemens.
+Here’s a look at the life of retired Major League Baseball pitcher Roger Clemens.

 Birth date: August 4, 1962